Chedwin/HurricaneX/README.txt

 Domenic Caronzo
 Kris Alexander
 House Yokeswaran
-Nicco Jacinto
 Unity

 Introduction:
 -----------------
 This is my first ever game engine.
-It is mainly focused on building 3rd person platformer-like games.
 Hurricane is programmed purely in C++ to allow for fast memory management and efficiency.
-Most of the features implemented in this engine are modelled after the Unity game engine.
-Component-based objects allow for quick and efficient processing and highly avoids being too object-oriented focused.

 Dependencies: